palomachain/pigeon/README.md

     <img alt="Code Coverage" src="https://github.com/palomachain/pigeon/actions/workflows/release.yml/badge.svg?branch=master" />
   </a>
 </div>

-> A Golang cross-chain message relayer system
-> for Paloma validators to deliver messages to any blockchain.

 For Crosschain software engineers that want simultaneous control of multiple smart contracts, on any blockchain, Paloma is decentralized and consensus-driven message delivery, fast state awareness, low cost state computation, and powerful attestation system that enables scalable, crosschain, smart contract execution with any data source.